We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Super Glue or Crazy Glue — Both of these products are widely available.
 They will do the job but may take a little time to set up.
 If there is the slightest bit of dirt of debris on your surfaces, you may have a problem with everything staying in place over the long term.

 - Two-part epoxy glue — If you haven’t used a two-part epoxy product, you may want to practice using it before applying it to your shower door project.
 As the name says, this product has two substances that, when mixed, combine to form an incredibly strong bonding agent.
 Carefully read the label to understand the timing, otherwise, you may have epoxy that hardens before you’re ready.
 Some two-part epoxies come in an easy application tool that looks like two syringes stuck together.
 If you have to manually mix the epoxy, consider using a paper plate and a plastic utensil or popsicle stick for mixing.
 Epoxy can also give off a strong odor when those chemicals are combined, so good ventilation is important.
+Read the packaging for the “work time” – as these can be fast setting so you’ll need to work quickly.

 Whatever product you choose for gluing, make sure to have some damp paper towels on hand to wipe off excess glue as you install the new magnetic strip.
 I also suggest wearing disposable gloves to keep you from gluing fingers together.
 (If you get glue on your skin, try removing it with an oily substance, like olive oil, coconut oil, or even peanut butter.
 If that doesn’t work, try paint thinner or nail polish remover — though these can be harsher on your skin.)